The School-Based Mental Health Program provides mental health services to children and teens in schools throughout Multnomah County.

 Make a Referral

-If you are a school counselor, fill out this
+If you are a school counselor, fill out this during the school year.

 For Portland Public Schools